BaderLab/EnrichmentMap_docs/HeatMapPanel.rst

      * Takes the log of each expression value.

-4. Compress
+3. Compress

    * -None-

-     * Shows all of the expression values.
+     * Shows all of the expression values from the expression file(s).

    * Class: Median, Min, Max